nrwl/nx/docs/nx-cloud/private/standalone.md

 **To create a container:**

-1. You will need to create a directory on the host machine where data will be stored. (_This is not necessary if you are running mongo yourself.
+1. You will need to create a directory on the host machine where data will be stored. (_This is not necessary if you are running the file server separately.
 See below._)
 2. You will need to know the URL that the Nx Cloud installation can be accessed by (see `NX_CLOUD_APP_URL` below).
    - `NX_CLOUD_APP_URL` should be accessible from your CI and dev machines.
    - `NX_CLOUD_APP_URL` can be set with an HTTP or HTTPS url.
 In a case where you are using a proxy/load-balancer, you